yashgoyal0110/Identity-Reconciliation-/README.md

 1. Clone the repository
 2. cd `Identity-Reconciliation-`
-3. npm install
+3. npm install  ->> install dependencies
-4. set up database and schema as provided
+4. Create the table using the provided schema.
-5. write credentials in db.js file or get them from .env
+5. Update the database credentials in db.js or configure the .env file with your environment variables.
-5. node server.js --> run command to start the server
+6. node server.js --> run the server